 You can give special permissions to guests, or just give them access to particular files and information.

-With that in mind, it’s time to take a look at the best Microsoft Planner alternatives.
-Our first stop is…
+With that in mind, it’s time to take a look how Project Central compares Planner.

 Microsoft Planner vs Project Central

 Your team can improve collaboration, create, track and manage projects with ease.